Alexandrian Sphinx

 A gripping and revealing new biography of one of the greatest of modern poets, the queer, Greek-Egyptian Constantine Cavafy, whose admirers have ranged from E.M.
 Forster, T.S.
 Eliot and Virginia Woolf to Jackie Onassis, Leonard Cohen and Stephen Fry.

-In this illuminating book, Peter Jeffreys and Gregory Jusdanis reveal Cavafy as a flawed genius who sacrificed love to change the course of world poetry.
+In this illuminating book, Peter Jeffreys and Gregory Jusdanis reveal Cavafy as a troubled, brilliant poet who sacrificed love for his art and changed the course of world poetry.
 Alexandrian Sphinx chronicles the extraordinary story of his family, the vicissitudes of their fortunes, and their eventual poverty when they left Egypt and moved to Liverpool, London and Istanbul.
 As the poet reached adulthood, his story centred on his beloved Alexandria, the city that nourished his imagination and became for him a metaphor of both his poetry and modern life.
+Deep archival research uncovers the poet’s relationships with his teenage companions, his friends of middle age, and the individuals whom in later life he enlisted in his steadfast pursuit of fame.

 ISBN: 9781398551237